 Once you’ve got your plans set, selected a hotel, and purchased travel insurance for your domestic travels, the next course of business is to pack.
-To avoid the headaches of oversized or overweight luggage, here are 7 must follow packing hacks to ensure a smooth trip.
+To avoid the headaches of oversized or overweight luggage, here are 7 must follow travel packing hacks to ensure a smooth trip abroad.

 1. Small and Expensive Items?
 Try a Pill Organizer